hpcc-systems/Auth-Service/README.md

 # Auth-Service

+A JWT token based authentication service.
+Tokens are signed and verified via key pairs.
+This service provides a UI to manage the users as well as API's to generate/verify tokens.

 1. Clone the repository
 2. Create a Private/Public key pairs and place it under keys directory
 3. Rename .env.sample to .env.